evanchristians/jon-chretien/README.md

-# Project 2 - jonchretien
+# Project 2 - jon-chretien

 A functional recreation of the front-end of the jonchretien.com website